-- Where electronic scoring is in use, the NZ Bridge Tournament Regulations (page D82) shall apply. - 8.3 In multi-session events, unless otherwise specified in the Supplementary Regulations, errors in entering the score agreed upon at the table may be corrected within 30 minutes of the posting of scores for the session or up to 30 minutes before the start of the next session, whichever is later. - 8.4 In head-to-head matches, notwithstanding other provisions of this section, errors made by the Players outside the deadlines specified above may be corrected with agreement between the Team Captains and with the consent of the Director in Charge or the Match Committee. - 8.5 Unless otherwise specified in the Supplementary Regulations, scoring errors made by officials and detected shall be corrected as follows: - (a) for all stanzas of a stage except the last stanza, at any time up to the beginning of the last stanza; and - (b) for the last stanza of the stage, 30 minutes after the scores have been displayed. - 8.6 Unless otherwise specified in the Supplementary Regulations, at the conclusion of an event, the results will become final 30 minutes after the posting of scores, after which time no correction may be made. - 8.7 Unless otherwise specified in any Supplementary Regulations, for the last round of Swiss movements and until the commencement of play, a draw that is defective, because of the result of an appeal, correction of scoring errors and similar circumstances, may be corrected.
+- 8.2 In multi-session events, unless otherwise specified in the Supplementary Regulations, errors in entering the score agreed upon at the table may be corrected within 30 minutes of the posting of scores for the session or up to 30 minutes before the start of the next session, whichever is later. - 8.3 In head-to-head matches, notwithstanding other provisions of this section, errors made by the Players outside the deadlines specified above may be corrected with agreement between the Team Captains and with the consent of the Director in Charge or the Match Committee. - 8.4 Unless otherwise specified in the Supplementary Regulations, scoring errors made by officials and detected shall be corrected as follows: - (a) for all stanzas of a stage except the last stanza, at any time up to the beginning of the last stanza; and - (b) for the last stanza of the stage, 30 minutes after the scores have been displayed. - 8.5 Unless otherwise specified in the Supplementary Regulations, at the conclusion of an event, the results will become final 30 minutes after the posting of scores, after which time no correction may be made. - 8.6 Unless otherwise specified in any Supplementary Regulations, for the last round of Swiss movements and until the commencement of play, a draw that is defective, because of the result of an appeal, correction of scoring errors and similar circumstances, may be corrected.
 For other rounds of Swiss movements, a defective draw will not normally be corrected; however, the Director has the power to alter a grossly defective draw.
-In exercising this power, the Director will attempt to cause minimal disruption to the movement. - 8.8 Discrepancies - 8.8.1 Primary information relating to verification of scores comprises: - (a) the contract and declarer; and - (b) the number of tricks made. - 8.8.2 Where there is an obvious discrepancy on the official score sheet between the score entered and the contract, declarer or number of tricks made, the Director shall make every effort to contact the Players involved to ascertain the correct details.
-Where this is not possible, the Director may change the score only: - (a) where an impossible score is recorded; - (b) where there is an error according to vulnerability.

-- 8.8.3 In other instances of obvious discrepancy, the Director may rule that both Pairs are at fault and award a score of average to both sides. - 8.9 Correction of scores when electronic scoring devices are in use
+In exercising this power, the Director will attempt to cause minimal disruption to the movement. - 8.7 Discrepancies - 8.7.1 Primary information relating to verification of scores comprises: - (a) the contract and declarer; and - (b) the number of tricks made. - 8.7.2 Where there is an obvious discrepancy on the official score sheet between the score entered and the contract, declarer or number of tricks made, the Director shall make every effort to contact the Players involved to ascertain the correct details.
+Where this is not possible, the Director may change the score only: - (a) where an impossible score is recorded; - (b) where there is an error according to vulnerability. - 8.7.3 In other instances of obvious discrepancy, the Director may rule that both Pairs are at fault and award a score of average to both sides.